Skip to main content

 Why did you enter the SBID Awards?

-If you missed last week's Project of the Week, featuring a Chicago residential refurbishment, click here to see more.
+If you missed the last instalment of Project of the Week, featuring a modern-retro loft design, click here to see more.

 Project of the Week